MiczFlor/RPi-Jukebox-RFID/.github/ISSUE_TEMPLATE/feature_template.md

 ### Further information that might help

-i.e. `the stove is operated with cooking gas, so the implemenation has to take care the stove is handled with the greatest possible care`
+i.e. `the stove is operated with cooking gas, so the implemenation has to make sure the stove is handled with the greatest possible care`